Guidelines for submitting images for PPS competitions

 - Distractions.
 If at all possible every element in an image should play a part in the composition, otherwise it is a distraction.
 Distractions are worse if they are bright or close to the edges of the frame.
 Consider darkening, cropping out or even cloning out these offending objects.
 Excluding elements is just as important as including them.

 - Cropping.
 Always consider carefully how an image might be improved by judicious cropping.
 It may be to exclude a distraction as above or it may be to remove large areas of little interest e.g. bland skies.
 Empty space can be used to good effect if done well but often it is best to make your intended subject stand out better by removing areas of little interest and thereby placing your main subject more prominently in the frame e.g. on a third.
-A good crop will improve your image’s score but a bad crop can harm it.
+A good crop will improve your image’s score, and a bad crop can harm it.
 Avoid cutting limbs in half or cropping so tightly that your subject has no breathing space or supporting context.

 Images submitted for our internal competitions may be shortlisted for inclusion in the Society’s entries for the following season’s external competitions.